dipog/Ansible-Kafka/README.md

 Interswitch DevOps Challenge

-install ansible on CentOS 7
+Install ansible on CentOS 7
 ===============
 ansible --version (to confirm if ansible is previously installed) sudo yum install ansible